KelsyT/KelsyT.github.io/_posts/2024-05-23-finding-your-vibe.md

 This very notion of varied preferences is why reviewing and discussing games is inherently subjective.
 If you're aware of your current preferences you'll be a lot less likely to slip into unconstructive criticism or a blindness to the insight a game offers.
 I wish to see and appreciate the insight within my favorite games, and even some games that I don't enjoy.

-It's easy to find someone hating on a game.
-It's harder to express how the interplay of mechanics within a game coalesce into something great than the sum of their parts.
+It's easy to express hate on a game because it's easy to bring in expectations.
+You're a heatWhat's harder to express how the interplay of mechanics within a game coalesce into something great than the sum of their parts.
 If you can get a clear picture of who the developers were making their game for (often the cited audience within "developers of integrity" are themselves), you can more easily find the string of intention throughout the choices the developers made.

 I want to explore my own shifting desires and preferences in gaming, how they've changed over time, and what I look forward to seeing in future games.